Aggie01/UFOs/README.md

 # Results
 - Every UFO sighting is available to view in a table format
 - Self-contained code is used to fill the table with data based on the following filters: country, state, city, date of sighting and shape of object.
-See below image:
+See image below: